seqan/seqan/manual/source/Tutorial/Randomness.rst

    :fragment: header

 During the initialization of the :dox:`Rng` object you have to pass a seed used as a start point for the randomization.
-Finally, function :dox:`Rng#pickRandomNumber pickRandomNumber` picks a random number from a :dox:`Rng`.
+Finally, function :dox:`Rng#pickRandomNumber` picks a random number from a :dox:`Rng`.

 .. includefrags:: core/demos/tutorial/random/random_examples.cpp
    :fragment: random-number-generation-raw